itsjeffro/deploy/README.md

 Example /home/user/.ssh/known_hosts will be used instead of /var/www/.ssh/known_hosts

 ## Broadcasting
-To allow real-time feedback when a deplpoyment or server connwction has started or finished, you may set up the application to utlise Laravel's  broadcasting feature.
+To allow real-time feedback when a deployment or server connection has started or finished, you may set up the application to utlise Laravel's broadcasting feature.

-The routes are already configured, you will just need to update your .env file.
+The routes are already configured, you will just need to update your .env file with the provider and credentials.
 You may also need to restart the queue worker to pick up on your configuration updates.